🛩️ Product groups

 After the feature is accepted

-The product team's commitment to the requester is that a prioritized feature will be delivered within 6 weeks or the requester will be notified within 1 business day of the decision to de-prioritize the feature.
+The product team's commitment to the requester is that the prioritized user story will be delivered or the requester will be notified within 1 business day of the decision to de-prioritize the story.

 Just as when a feature request is not accepted in the 🎁🗣 Feature Fest meeting, whenever a feature is de-prioritized after it has been accepted, it only means that the feature has been de-prioritized at this time.
 It is up to the requester to bring the request back again at another 🎁🗣 Feature Fest meeting.